stanford-cs149/cs149gpt/README.md

 Just as in Parts 1 & 2, we will autograde the correctness of your function's output and its CPU time.
 You have the same buffer of <=15ms of the reference solution.
 If your program is faster you will not be penalized.

+You should be sure to test that your function works for different values of N, as this is how we will be grading you on correctness.
+We have provided a command line argument that works as so:

+    python3 gpt149.py part3 -N <val>

 Now, you can see the DNN use your attention layer to generate text, optionally changing the model to `shakes256`, `shakes1024`, or `shakes2048` if you wish to output more text:

     python3 gpt149.py part3 --inference -m shakes128

 Note that you will not be autograded on inference, and this is purely for fun.
+Please also note that the models `shakes1024` and `shakes2048` will not work with the softmax we describe in this writeup due to overflow errors.
+If you wish to have them work, you must implement the "safe" softmax described in class.
+This is completely optional as we will always make sure to give you nice values when grading.

 ### What to submit
 * Implement `myFusedAttention` in `module.cpp`.